pndaly/MapsQt6Guis/README.md

   python3 -m pip install pyqt6
 ```

-NB: A virtual environment is *not* required so you can omit the first 2 above commands.
+NB: A virtual environment is *not* required so you can omit the first 2 above commands if desired.

 ## Quick Start